 When cortisol levels rise, testosterone and HGH will fall.
 You cannot maintain a positive muscle-building environment inside your body with high levels of cortisol.
 So manage your stress anyway you can.
 One sure way to help is getting adequate sleep.

-Focus on a quality diet that provides protein for muscle repair and good fats for fueling the body.
-Control your stress with adequate sleep and you are on your way to a more muscular, fitter physique.
+Focus on a quality diet that provides protein for muscle repair and good carbs and fats for fueling your body.
+Control your stress with adequate sleep and you are on your way to a more muscular, fitter you.